 Factors affecting the Weight of an Elk

 The weight of an elk depends on factors such as the region where they are found, the climate, environment, and their food source.
 Therefore, elks of the same subspecies living in two different places can differ greatly regarding size and weight.
+You should, however, get a pretty accurate estimate if you consider the following aspects that affect the weight of these animals:

 Of course, younger elks are also way smaller than mature elks.
 A calf can weigh about 33-35 pounds.
 The rate at which they grow and their diet will also determine how much weight they can gain as they grow older.